PureStorage-OpenConnect/purestorage-juju-cinder-charm/README.md

+# NOTICE

+# THIS CHARM IS SUPERCEEDED BY THE OFFICIAL OPENSTACK CHARM MAINTAINED BY CANONICAL

+The source code for this is located at https://opendev.org/openstack/charm-cinder-purestorage

+# All details below are no longer relevent and are kept for historical purposes only!!

 # Pure Storage FlashArray Storage Backend for Cinder

 This charm provides a Pure Storage FlashArray storage backend for use with the Cinder